soitun/dns-proxy-server/docs/content/1-getting-started/running-it/_index.en.md

 ### Running on MAC

-DPS actually works on MAC except by docker features.
-Despite on this, there is no additional configuration to run DPS on docker, you can do just like [on Linux](#running-on-linux).
+DPS actually is fully supported on MAC except by [docker limitation features][5].
+Despite on this, there is no additional configuration to run DPS on Mac, you can do just like [on Linux](#running-on-linux).

 Download the [latest release][3], extract and run:
 ```bash